SymfonyCasts/symfony5/sfcasts/ep4-relations/complex-many-joins.md

-# Complex Many Joins

-Coming soon...
+# JOINing Across Multiple Relationships

-We decided to change the relationship between `Question` and `Tag` from a true many many-to-many to a relationship where we have a join entity in between that allows us to add more fields to this join table
+We decided to change the relationship between `Question` and `Tag` from a true `ManyToMany` to a relationship where we have a join entity in between that allows us to add more fields to the join table.

-In the database.
-This didn't actually change much.
-We basically had the same join table and foreign keys as before when a PHP, it did change things in `Question` instead of eight `$tags` property, which returned a collection of `Tag` objects.
-We now have a `$questionTags` property, which returns in collection of `QuestionTag` objects.
-This change almost certainly broke our front end.
-We're only running the tags on the homepage.
-So let's open up that template `templates/question/homepage.html.twig` twig.
-And let's see where Derek `tag in question.tags`.
-So we don't, that's not going to work anymore because there is no `tags` property.
-Instead, that's going to be `questionTags`.
-And then this is not going to be a `tag`.
-This is going to be a `questionTag` object inside of here.
-We can not say `questionTag.tag` to reach across it's relationship, that name.
-So still fairly straight forward.
-It's just a little bit more, uh, code to reach across both relationships.
-All right.
-Let's refresh and see what happens and whoa, semantical error.
-So tag where Q dot asked that question has no association named tag.
-So that sounds like a query air.
-And sure enough, if we scroll down, it's coming from our `QuestionRepository`.
-So let's go up and up that `src/Repository/QuestionRepository` and perfect.
-Here it is right here in order to solve our end plus one problem

-Before one question had ate many to many tags relationship.
-We get join right across that relationship by saying `q.tags` referencing the `tags` property.
-But now we need to do two joins to get to the `tags` table.
-So no problem we'll change the `q.tags` to `q.questionTags`, alias that to `question_tag`, and then we'll do an inner join from `QuestionTag` to `Tag`.
-So `->innerJoin('question_tag.tag')`, and we'll alias that to `tag`.
-And then on here, we're still selecting the tag table.
-Cool refresh again.
+In the database... this didn't change much: we have the same join table and foreign keys as before.
+But un PHP, it *did* change things.
+In `Question`, instead of a `$tags` property, which returned a collection of `Tag` objects, we now have a `$questionTags` property, which returns a collection of `QuestionTag` objects.
+This change almost *certainly* broke our frontend.

+We're only rendering the tags on the homepage.... so let's open up that template `templates/question/homepage.html.twig`.
+Here it is: for `tag in question.tags`.
+That's not going to work anymore because there *is* no `tags` property.
+Though, if you want to be clever, you *could* create a `getTags()` method that loops over the `questionTags` property and returns an array of the related `Tag` objects.

+Or... you can fix it here to use `questionTags in questionTag`.
+Then say `questionTag.tag` to reach across that relationship.

+So still fairly straightforward... just a bit more code to reach across both relationships.

+Let's refresh and see what happens.
+And... whoa!

+> Semantical error: near `tag WHERE q.askedAt`: Class `Question` has no association
+> named `tags`.

+So that sounds like a query error... but let's look down the stack trace.
+Yup!
+It's coming from `QuestionRepository`.

+## Joining Across Two Entities

+Go open that up: `src/Repository/QuestionRepository.php`... here it is.
+To solve the N+1 problem, we were able to joined directly across `q.tags`.
+Now we need *two* joins to get to the `tag` table.

+No problem: change `q.tags` to `q.questionTags` and alias that to `question_tag`.
+Then do an inner join from `QuestionTag` to `Tag`: `->innerJoin('question_tag.tag')` and alias that to `tag`.

+Cool!
+And we're still selecting the `tag` data, so that looks good to me.

-And oh, another error.
-This one's a bit more confusing.
-The paired object of entity result with alias tag was not found the parent alias is questioned tag.
+Refresh again and... another error!
+This one... is a bit more confusing.

+> The parent object of entity result with alias `tag` was not found.
+The parent
-So what this is trying to say is that it doesn't like that weird selecting the tag data, but we're not selecting the question tag data that kind of confuses things.
-The solution is easy enough.
-We just need to select both.
-So you can actually pass an array to add select.
-And then we'll select both question tag and tag.
-Alright, try now.
-And we're back.
-Whew.
-Let's check out what the query looks like.
-It's this big first one right here.
-So this is awesome.
-So we select from question left during a question tag, enter, join it over to tag and then exhibit a second question.
+> alias is `question_tag`.

+This is trying to say is that it doesn't like that we're selecting the `tag` data... but we're *not* selecting the `question_tag` data that's *between* `Question` and `Tag`.
+Doing that *is* legal in SQL... but it messes up how Doctrine creates the objects, so isn't allowed.

+The solution is easy enough: select both.
+You can actually pass an array to `addSelect()` to select both `question_tag` and `tag`.

+Try it now.
+And... we're back!
+Woo!
+Check out what the query looks like... it's this big first one.
+So cool: we select from `question` left join to`question_tag`, inner join over to `tag`... and grab all of that daata.

-Question tag and the tag data right there.
-Okay.
-Team.
-There's just one last topic I want to cover.
-And it's actually, I admit not strictly related to relations.
-Let's add page nation to our homepage.
+Okay team: there's just *one* last topic I want to cover... and, I admit, it's not *strictly* related to relations.
+Let's add pagination to our homepage.